mynameisming/about/README.md

 I prefer to focus on the greater goal versus personal brand.
 I prefer to work with people who feel the same way.

-I’d prefer to solve the problem as opposed to being right.
+I’d rather solve problems as opposed to being right.

 ## My Role